Vishal-Chavda-CFA/openai-remote-query/README.md

 ## 🛠️ How It Works

 1. You send an email with a prompt (e.g., "GPT-Query: Explain bond convexity").
-2. Your local machine checks for new requests every 5 minutes.
+2. Your local machine checks for new requests every 15 seconds.
 3. The script parses the prompt and calls the OpenAI API.
 4. The response is emailed back to you.